clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 In this study, we will focus on the full appartments to be rented on AirBnB in Berlin.

-For the context, here are some self-explanotory charts to understand the situationof Berlin amongst the others world-class cities  in term of tourism :
+For the context, here are some self-explanatory charts to understand the situation of Berlin amongst the others world-class cities  in term of tourism :

 Visitors vs spending| AirBnB renting structure